ppy/osu-wiki/news/2024/2024-02-15-osu-taiko-world-cup-2024-registrations-now-open.md

 ***Remember that any registrations submitted after the deadline will not be considered under any circumstances — submit your registration ahead of time to avoid any last-minute headaches.
 If you run into any issues, send an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).***

-This last point is so important, we've made sure to both bold AND italicize it.
-No exceptions will be made for late registrations, so make sure to press that shiny pink button as soon as it's available!
+This last point is so important, we've made sure to both bold AND italicise it.
+No exceptions will be made for late registrations, so make sure to press that shiny pink button as soon as it's available (i.e. RIGHT NOW)!

 —LeoFLT